sumitkumarpaul/bidirectional_privacy/README.md

 <span style="color: red;">Is it really required?
 Everthing got compiled, even without this.
 Then, copy all the content from [this particular folder](https://github.com/Mbed-TLS/mbedtls/tree/08b04b11ff55a96f4021e5622b49e28a09417672/include) and overwrite into ***/user/include/*** directory of your machine.</span>
 -->

+### 2.4 Enable DCAP attestation

+After installing the required software in the system, enable the DCAP attestation in it.
+It might be relatively complicated and may change on system to system.
+An intial guide for enabling DCAP in Intel-SGX desktops or servers can be found [here](https://www.intel.com/content/www/us/en/developer/articles/guide/intel-software-guard-extensions-data-center-attestation-primitives-quick-install-guide.html).

 ### 3. Verify installation and setup